bentesha/church-manager-api/DOCS.md

 Authentication is required for most endpoints.
 The API uses token-based authentication.

-All endpoints (except `/auth/login`) require a Bearer token in the Authorization header:
+All endpoints (except `/auth/login`, `/auth/forgot-password`, `/auth/verify-reset-token/:token`, and `/auth/reset-password`) require a Bearer token in the Authorization header:

 ```
 Authorization: Bearer 5f37cf57978edcaa7102bd970864a502fb65c5dd1b00abd849f1de09721a1672